Microsoft, AOL, Yahoo, strike ad alliance

 Both Facebook and Google Inc are expected to increase their share of online display advertising in the United States in 2011 by 9.3 percent and 16.3 percent respectively, according to estimates from research firm eMarketer.

-Meanwhile, AOL, Microsoft and Yahoo are forecast to lose share, with Facebook expected to surpass Yahoo for the first time this year.
+Meanwhile, AOL, Microsoft and Yahoo are forecast to loose share, with Facebook expected to surpass Yahoo for the first time this year.

 "Other players in the industry are welcome to join us.
 This is not in response to anybody in particular," van der Kooi added.